jackdawjackdaw/mlegp-command-line/README.md

 The resulting table can be saved to disk etc.

 TODO
 =====

-- add the code for the senstivity analysis to the R lib and a command line interface
+- add a command line interface to the SA code
 - check the design/model-data for actually being numeric and complain appropriately